testflows/TestFlows-WebSite/source/_posts/blog/testing-simple-train-control-system-using-formal-description.md

                 self.state, self.W = "WS", 1  # phi_1
 ```

-Running the test program again we see that now it does not fail straight away.
-It actually completes successfully!
+Running the test program again, we see that it no longer fails immediately.
+This time, it actually completes successfully!

 ```python
 $ python3 test_train_control_system.py -o slick